aselshall/rm/hw/guidelines.md

 A lengthy sentence can be difficult to follow.
 Breaking it into shorter sentences and using punctuation effectively improves clarity and readability.

 **Example:**
-- Less clear: Storm water management is a common requirement in land development projects and it is important because land development comes with an increase in impervious areas and compacting of previous permeable undeveloped areas which can cause issues with how a watershed receives stormwater.
+- Less clear: "Storm water management is a common requirement in land development projects and it is important because land development comes with an increase in impervious areas and compacting of previous permeable undeveloped areas which can cause issues with how a watershed receives stormwater."
-- More clear: Stormwater management is essential in land development projects.
-Development increases impervious surfaces and compacts previously permeable areas, disrupting how a watershed receives and processes stormwater.
+- More clear: "Stormwater management is essential in land development projects.
+Development increases impervious surfaces and compacts previously permeable areas, disrupting how a watershed receives and processes stormwater."

+### 9.5 Avoid careless mistakes

+Careless mistakes in academic writing can undermine the credibility of your work and distract readers from your main arguments.
+These errors can be avoided with proofreading and attention to detail.
+Below are common types of careless mistakes.

+**Undefined acronyms:** Using acronyms without defining them upon first use.
+  - *Example:* "The study was conducted in accordance with WHO guidelines."
+  - *Correction:* "The study was conducted in accordance with World Health Organization (WHO) guidelines."

+**Incorrect or inconsistent terminology:** Using different terms to refer to the same concept or object, leading to confusion.
+  - *Example:* "The survey measured water quality, and later the questionnaire assessed it."
+  - *Correction:* "The survey measured water quality, and later the survey assessed it."

+**Typographical errors:** Simple typos that can change the meaning of a sentence or make it unclear.
+  - *Example:* "The results show a statically significant difference."
+  - *Correction:* "The results show a statistically significant difference."

+**Misuse of words:** Using words that sound similar but have different meanings.
+  - *Example:* "Different stakeholders have different prospectives about the meaning of sustainable yield."
+  - *Correction:* "Different stakeholders have different perspectives about the meaning of sustainable yield."

+**Inconsistent formatting:** Variations in formatting such as inconsistent use of headings, bullet points, or font styles.
+  - *Example:* "3.
+Methods...
+4. RESULTS"
+  - *Correction:* "3.
+Methods...
+4. Results"

+***Inconsistent citation style:** Not following the required citation style consistently.
+  - *Example:* "All models are wrong, but some are useful" (Box, 1976).
+"Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful" (Box 1987)
+  - *Correction:* "All models are wrong, but some are useful" (Box, 1976).
+"Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful"(Box, 1987).

+**Numerical errors:** Inaccuracies in presenting data, such as incorrect figures or mislabeling units.
+  - *Example:* "The acceleration due to gravity is 98.1 m/s"
+  - *Correction:* "The acceleration due to gravity is 9.81 m/s<sup>2</sup>"

+**Ambiguous pronouns:** Using pronouns that do not clearly refer to a specific noun, leading to confusion.
+  - *Example:* "The researchers interviewed the participants, and they reported..."
+  - *Correction:* "The researchers interviewed the participants, and the researchers reported..."

+To catch careless mistakes, review your work carefully after a break or the next day, or ask a colleague to review it before submission.

 ### 9.6 Avoid coordinating conjunctions and use subordinating conjunctions